boisselle/boisselle.github.io/src/pages/tracking-reading-productivity/index.md

 Published on: September 22, 2024

-Reading requires a good deal of focus.

-Choosing what to read seems to be a very important thing.
-But I find that volume of reading is even more important.
-You can't fully rely on book reviews to help you choose.

-Mortimer Adler in his book *How to Read a Book* lists 4 different types of reading:

-Elementary, Inspectional, Analytical, and Syntopical.

-Elementary is the basic type of reading that you go through in grade school.
-Inspectional is when you start to pick it apart.
-Analytical is when you start to cross-examine different sections of the book and really break things down.
-Syntopical brings together a set of books to make comparisons and contrasts and come up with an overall synthesis of them.

-I'm trying to map out a system of reading that will help me stay productive, while working toward a certain goal.
+I've been thinking lately about how to improve my reading speed and comprehension.
+I feel the constant need to optimize my learning.
+To that end, I'm working to map out and design a system for reading that will help me stay productive and maximize my learning efficiency.

-Some elements of a good reading productivity system:
+At minimum, the productivity tracking system should include:

-- a page where you can have your books listed
+- a page listing books in progress, completed, and wishlist
+- a scheduling component that reminds you of reading time by email or sms.
-- a page where you can have your notes attached to each book
+- a page/folder system for notes related to each book.
 - a timer that you click when you start and stop reading.
-- a place where you can view all reading sessions related to a book.
+- a page to view all reading sessions related to a book.
+- an analytics dashboard that tracks progress.
-- an overall rating for a book.
+- a page linking to secondary source material related to the book.

--
+The goal of the minimum viable product is to test a minimal set of features and learn what needs to be changed along the way.
+I'd also like others to test and use the application if they find it useful.
+If you'd like to try it, or have suggestions, connect with me and let me know!